-GMB profiles help drive customer engagement by listing businesses in Google’s local search results and on Google Maps.
+GMB profiles help drive customer engagement by listing businesses in Google’s local search results and on Google Maps; they also help small businesses with their SEO.
 They’re also easy to set up and maintain and can help bring in serious revenue for multiple-location businesses or franchises.

 Google My Business (GMB) profiles are one of the best ways for multiple-location businesses to improve the visibility of their locations online and in the community.